Kiko Alonso: 2018

 Alonso was named the starting strongside linebacker to begin the regular season in 2018.
 He started alongside rookie starting weakside linebacker Jerome Baker and middle linebacker Raekwon McMillan.

-In Week 2, Alonso collected a season-high 13 solo tackles in the Dolphins’ 20–12 win at the New York Jets.
+In Week 2, Alonso collected a season-high 13 solo tackles in the Dolphins' 20–12 win at the New York Jets.
 The following week, Alonso made 15 combined tackles (seven solo) during a 28–2 victory against the Oakland Raiders in Week 3.

 Alonso once again received criticism for late hits on quarterbacks.
 He received a personal foul penalty and subsequent fine after colliding with a sliding Andrew Luck during a week 12 loss to the Indianapolis Colts.
 After a similar hit on Josh Allen during a week 17 tilt against the Buffalo Bills, Alonso was ejected from that game after a scuffle broke out between the Bills and Dolphins.

-New Orleans Saints
+New Orleans Saints (first stint)

 On September 1, 2019, Alonso was traded to the New Orleans Saints in exchange for linebacker Vince Biegel.
 As a reserve linebacker, Alonso totaled 31 combined tackles on the season.
 He suffered another anterior cruciate ligament injury during the Saints' playoff game against the Minnesota Vikings.
 He was placed on the active/physically unable to perform list (PUP) at the start of training camp on August 1, 2020.
 He was moved to the reserve/PUP list at the start of the regular season on September 5, 2020.

 San Francisco 49ers

-On November 2, 2020, Alonso was traded to the San Francisco 49ers with a conditional fifth-round pick in the 2021 NFL Draft in exchange for LB Kwon Alexander.
+On November 2, 2020, Alonso was traded to the San Francisco 49ers with a conditional fifth-round pick in the 2021 NFL draft in exchange for LB Kwon Alexander.
 Alonso was eligible to practice with the Saints and 49ers since October 19, 2020, but the 49ers declined to activate him from the PUP list by November 14, 2020, and he was ineligible to return during the season.
 He was released with a failed physical designation on November 23.

 New Orleans Saints (second stint)

-On August 5, 2022, Alonso signed with the New Orleans Saints.
+On August 5, 2022, Alonso signed with the Saints.